Repo Man (film): Plot

 Parnell arrives in L.A. driving the Malibu but cannot meet his waiting UFO compatriots because of a team of government agents led by a woman with a metal hand.
 When Parnell pulls into a gas station, Helping Hand's competitors, the Rodriguez brothers, take the Malibu.
 They stop for sodas because the car's trunk is hot.
 While they are out of the car, a trio of Otto's punk friends, who are on a crime spree, steal it.

 After visiting a nightclub, Parnell appears and tricks the punks into opening the trunk, killing one of them and scaring the other two away.
 Later, he picks up Otto and drives aimlessly before collapsing and dying from radiation.
 After surviving a convenience store shootout with the punks that leaves Bud wounded and punk Duke dead, Otto takes the Malibu back to Helping Hand and leaves it in the lot.
 The car is stolen again, and a chase ensues.
 By this time, the car is glowing bright green.

-Eventually, the Malibu reappears at the Helping Hand lot with Bud behind the wheel, but he ends up being shot.
-The various groups trying to acquire the car soon show up: government agents, the UFO scientists, and the televangelist.
-Anyone who approaches it bursts into flames, even those in flame-retardant suits.
+Eventually, the Malibu reappears at the Helping Hand lot with Bud behind the wheel.
+The various groups (government agents, UFO scientists, and even the televangelist and his followers) trying to acquire the car converge on the lot, and Bud is shot by an agent in a helicopter.
+The glowing car resists anyone trying to approach it with arcs of electricity.
 Only Miller, an eccentric mechanic at Helping Hand who had explained earlier to Otto that aliens exist and can travel through time in their spaceships, can enter the car.
-He slides behind the wheel and beckons Otto into the Malibu.
-After Otto settles into the passenger seat, it lifts straight into the air.
-It flies away through the city's skyline (Miller telling Otto what Bud had said earlier, "The life of a repo man is ALWAYS intense.") and later into space.
+He slides behind the wheel and beckons Otto to join him.
+After Otto settles into the passenger seat, the Malibu lifts straight into the air, and flies away through the city's skyline.
+Miller echoes Bud's line from earlier in the film: "The life of a repo man is ALWAYS intense", and the car catapults into outer space.